 How can I check my hormone levels at home?

-How do I fix hormonal imbalance to help me sleep?
+How do I fix hormonal imbalances to help me sleep?

-There are some factors that induce hormonal imbalance such as ageing, that are beyond our control.
-However, there are various steps that can be taken to manage stressand hormonal levels that can aid in bettering our sleep.
+Some factors induce hormonal imbalances such as aging, that are beyond our control.
+However, various steps can be taken to manage stress and hormonal levels that can aid in bettering our sleep.